The Gomersal side that won Division Two in 2002

 With an eye for the future Gomersal became an ECB Clubmark accredited club in 2014.

-For the second successive season Gomersal finished in 7th position with few thrills in the league at Oxford Road.
-The leading batters were Hilton (607 runs) and Ben Hyde (573 runs).while James Russell (37 wkts), Pollard (34) and Rhodes (32) were the chief wicket takers.
+For the second successive season Gomersal finished in seventh position with few thrills in the league at Oxford Road.
+The leading batters were Hilton (607 runs) and Ben Hyde (573 runs).while James Russell (37 wkts), Pollard (34) and Rhodes (pictured above, 32) were the chief wicket takers.

 The outstanding feat of the season came in the Heavy Woollen Cup when they knocked out Huddersfield Premier League outfit Delph & Dobcross by three runs in a thriller at Oxford Road.
 Jack Seddon put aside his patchy batting form that season to strike an impressive 111 in a Gomersal total of 289-7.
 Delph were well place at one point to pass this total but Russell with 4-47 was largely instrumental in denying them victory.